kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: ?

 ### Q2.97
+Motor neurons regulate the sensitivity of the muscle spindle to muscle stretching.
+With activation of neurons, intrafusal muscle fibres contract so that only a small stretch is required to activate spindle sensory neurons and the stretch reflex.

+Which of the following statements about the motor neurons is correct?
 #### Answer: ?

 ### Q2.98
+The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions; the internal and external concentrations of these are maintained in an imbalance by the cells.
+Minimally, an action potential involves a depolarisation, a repolarisation and finally a hyper-polarisation.
+The repolarisation phase of an action potential is a result of:
 #### Answer: ?

 ### Q2.99
+Calcium is the so-called 'trigger' for muscle contraction, In the skeletal muscle calcium initiates contraction by:
 #### Answer: ?

 ### Q2.100
+The human retina has on-centre cells and off-centre cells that are distinguished by the way in which they respond to light on the centres of their respective fields.
+In response to light on the retina, the major difference between on-centre cells and off-centre cells is:
 #### Answer: ?

 ## Questions 101-110